-POR THE last several years, political pollsters have been telling us about the " been telling us about the "gender gap," the ten to fifteen-point difference between men and women in their attitudes toward Ronald Reagan.
+F OR THE last several years, political pollsters have been telling us about the "gender gap," the ten to fifteen-point difference between men and women in their attitudes toward Ronald Reagan.

 But more recently, as William Schneider documents in his article in this issue, pollsters have uncovered an even bigger "gap" in public opinion, a gap far more relevant to educators.
 Let's call this one the "user gap."